IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     TABLE, <table_name>, <parent_table|primary_key_name>, <rows_type>
     FIELD, <field_name>, <field_type>[, <database_field_name>]
     ...

+The transformation rules language is line-oriented, and each line has a comma-separated value (CSV) syntax.
+This allows the transformation rules to be edited as a spreadsheet, as long as it is saved in CSV format.
+Editing this way eliminates the need to enter field separators (commas), and automatically aligns field mappings horizontally, which makes them easier to read.

 #### TABLE Statements

-Table statements specify the tables that should be generated in your databse.
+Table statements specify the tables that should be generated in your database.

     TABLE, <table_name>, <parent_table|primary_key_name>, <rows_type>